Delta, American, United in White House talks to receive government support | MarketScreener

 European carriers were also suffering from the measures, with Norwegian Air saying on Friday it needs access to cash within weeks as it seeks to overcome the coronavirus crisis and is optimistic that the government of Norway will help secure funding.

-(Reporting by David Shepardson, Alexandra Alper, David Lawder and Andrea Shalal and Tracy Rucinski; Editing by Heather Timmons, Diane Craft, Rosalba O'Brien and Cynthia Osterman)
+(Reporting by David Shepardson, Alexandra Alper, David Lawder and Andrea Shalal and Tracy Rucinski; Editing by Rosalba O'Brien and Cynthia Osterman)

 By David Shepardson and Tracy Rucinski